Credential store (credential store)

 Groovy API

 The context object "g_credentials" is used to access the credential store.
-Click here for more information.
+Further information can be found here.

 Security